vorner/vorner.github.io/_posts/2018-04-08-Dark-side-of-ergonomics.md

 don't even talk about the magic *the compiler* needs to do behind the scenes to make the RAII guards work.

-And while C++ has the `nothrow` keyword, that can annotate a function or method, it is virtually useless.
+And while C++ has the `noexcept` keyword, that can annotate a function or method, it is virtually useless.
 It doesn't check at compile time the function doesn't trow.
 It just turns every exception that would be thrown into an abort of the program at runtime.
-Furthermore, there's no indication of throw/nothrow semantics on the caller side and removing the keyword from the function's signature won't make all the places that rely on the nothrow semantics not compile.
+Furthermore, there's no indication of except/noexcept semantics on the caller side and removing the keyword from the function's signature won't make all the places that rely on the noexcept semantics not compile.

 Compare it with Rust and it's `?` operator.
 Yes, you have to explicitly